jasminehong2392/hongljasmine-recipes/README.md

 **interesting aggregate**<br>
-The average,minm and max sugar content of a recipe based on the amount of steps in the recipe.
+The average,min, and max sugar content of a recipe based on the amount of steps in the recipe.

 ---